nualagr/readnreviewed/README.md

 After visiting existing book review sites including [GoodReads](https://www.goodreads.com/), [BookPage](https://bookpage.com/), [LoveReading](https://www.lovereading.co.uk/), [SFBook Reviews](https://sfbook.com/) and [Reedsy Discovery](https://reedsy.com/discovery),
-it was deemed necessary to place a search box under the navigation menu on all screens.
+it was deemed necessary to place a search icon on the navigation menu on all screens.
-On mobile view this will remain hidden unless the user clicks on the magnifying glass icon on the navbar so that the screen remains uncluttered.
 It was also deemed necessary to include a user icon on the top left of the navbar.
 The prioritisation of these function, through their placement outside of the collapsible menus on the competitor sites, indicates that these functions are the most commonly used, or desired, by book review site users.